Omonix/workout_app/README.md

 Hi,
-this repo contains .apk file to install the app on your android ans a .aia file to import the app inventor's project.
+this repo contains .apk file to install the app on your android and a .aia file to import the app inventor's project.
-Thank to code !
+Code thank !